oracle-livelabs/apex/object-storage-workflow/3-create-rest-data-source/create-REST-Source.md

      </copy>
     ```

-    ***Note:The URL endpoint will vary for each tenancy and each region.Please see documentation here for [Object Storage API](https://docs.oracle.com/en-us/iaas/api/#/en/objectstorage/20160918/Object/ListObjects)***
+    ***Note:The URL endpoint will vary for each tenancy and each region.
+Please see documentation here for [Object Storage API](https://docs.oracle.com/en-us/iaas/api/#/en/objectstorage/20160918/Object/ListObjects)***

     ![Rest Data Source Details](images/data-source-name.png)

-4. APEX will split the URL and create New remote server.
+4. APEX will split the URL and create new remote server.
 Leave Base URL and Service URL Path as is.

     ![Remote Server](images/remote-server.png)